nagarajubhargav2006-blip/Presidio-Based-PII-Detection/README.md

 ## Negatives of the Project

 - Drag-and-drop upload does not work
-- Name and Employee ID masking appears as blank blocks
+- Name and Employee ID appear as blank blocks
 - Only TXT and PDF files are supported
-- No database to store results
 - No user authentication
+- No scan history storage
-- No real-time malware scanning
+- No malware scanning
 - Not optimized for very large files

 ---